sonofeft/ODSCharts/README.rst

 See PyPI page at:`<https://pypi.python.org/pypi/odscharts>`_

-ODSCharts will create ods files readable by either Microsoft Excel or OpenOffice.
+ODSCharts will create ods files readable by Microsoft Excel, LibreOffice or OpenOffice.

 The format is a very narrow subset of full spreadsheet support.
 *There is no attempt to supply a full API interface*::